-Delay your graduation just because you don’t have access to a required course or had to withdraw.
+Don't delay your graduation date just because you don’t have access to a required course or had to withdraw.
 Consider this: self-paced online classes don’t fill up and don’t have quotas.

 Tip: With online college courses, you can quickly and affordably take the courses you need this summer, transfer the credits back to your college or university, get back on track to earn your diploma on time – and avoid a mountain of student debt.